-The François-Xavier Bagnoud Center within the Rutgers School of Nursing is home of the Child Health Program (CHP).
-The CHP is a nursing program that supports the child welfare goals of the New Jersey Department of Children and Families (DCF)/Child Protection and Permanency (CP&P).
+The FXB Center is home to the Child Health Program (CHP).
+CHP is a nursing program that supports the child welfare goals of the New Jersey Department of Children and Families (DCF)/Child Protection and Permanency (CP&P).

 New Jersey’s data indicates that strong partnerships with child welfare, nursing, community providers and families are necessary to achieve the best outcomes for children and families.